yclee126/NamuGardener/README.md

 ----------------------------------------------------------------
 # English
-namu.wiki headings size adjustment tool
+namu.wiki headings size adjustment tool "namuGardener"

 The code is complicated, but it works flawlessly.